EMERGING AND SUSTAINABLE CITIES INITIATIVE | LATIN AMERICA & THE CARRIBEAN

 without adequate planning, creating daunting challenges, especially by causing carbon-intensive

 urban sprawl and placing the urban poor in marginalized areas most vulnerable to disaster risk and

-climate change.
-The Emerging and Sustainable Cities Initiative (ESCI) seeks to address these
+Emerging and Sustainable Cities Initiative (ESCI) seeks to address these challenges by

-challenges by developing planning tools like greenhouse gas inventories and risk maps as well as
+developing planning tools like greenhouse gas inventories and risk maps as well as action plans to

-action plans to put cities in Latin America and the Caribbean on a sustainable pathway that
+put cities in Latin America and the Caribbean on a sustainable pathway that includes low -carbon,